Nell Gwyn: Actress

 Beauclerk describes Buckhurst: "Cultured, witty, satirical, dissolute, and utterly charming".
-He was one of a handful of court wits, the "merry gang" as named by Andrew Marvell.
-Sometime after the end of April and her last recorded role that season (in Robert Howard's The Surprisal), Gwyn and Buckhurst left London for a country holiday in Epsom, accompanied by Charles Sedley, another wit in the merry gang.
+He was one of a handful of court wits, the "Merry Gang" as named by Andrew Marvell.
+Sometime after the end of April and her last recorded role that season (in Robert Howard's The Surprisal), Gwyn and Buckhurst left London for a country holiday in Epsom, accompanied by Sir Charles Sedley, another wit in the merry gang.
 Pepys reports the news on 13 July: "[Mr. Pierce tells us] Lord Buckhurst hath got Nell away from the King's house, lies with her, and gives her £100 a year, so she hath sent her parts to the house, and will act no more."
 Gwyn was acting once more in late August, and her brief affair with Buckhurst had ended.
 Pepys reports that by 22 August 1667, Gwyn had returned to the King's Playhouse in The Indian Emperour.
-On 26 August, Pepys learns from Moll Davis that, 'Nell is already left by my Lord Buckhurst, and that he makes sport of her, and swears she hath had all she could get of him; and Hart, her great admirer, now hates her; and that she is very poor, and hath lost my Lady Castlemayne, who was her great friend also but she is come to the House, but is neglected by them all'.
+On 26 August, Pepys learns from Moll Davis that "Nell is already left by my Lord Buckhurst, and that he makes sport of her, and swears she hath had all she could get of him; and Hart, her great admirer, now hates her; and that she is very poor, and hath lost my Lady Castlemayne, who was her great friend also but she is come to the House, but is neglected by them all".